mahmoudibrahim/genesorteR/README.md

 **genesorteR is relatively quick, just seconds for 100k cells, few minutes for millions of cells.
 Read more [in genesorteR's pre-print](coming soon...).**

-JAMM was developed at the RWTH Aachen University Hospital.
+genesorteR was developed at the RWTH Aachen University Hospital.

 If you have questions or need help running genesorteR please email us at [this email](http://scr.im/jammpro), we will be happy to help you.
 For bugs or feature requests, please post [here](https://github.com/mahmoudibrahim/genesorteR/issues).